-- To determine when tweets are sent from @ukyoffcampus, UKPD developed a heat map of high-density, student populated areas off campus. - When UKPD is notified of information regarding an off-campus safety issue in a densely student populated area, they will tweet about the situation from @ukyoffcampus.
+- To determine when tweets are sent from @ukyoffcampus, UKPD developed a heat map of high-density, student populated areas off campus. - When UKPD is notified of information regarding an off-campus safety issue in a densely student populated area, UKPD will tweet about the situation from @ukyoffcampus.
+Again, be advised that UKPD may have limited information related to off-campus events due to the location being outside UKPD's jurisdiction and may not be informed of all incidents.